Secured Livelihoods and Resilient Communities

 What we want to achieve

-Our Secured livelihoods and Resilient communities centres on four objectives.
-These include:
+Our Secured livelihoods and Resilient communities Goal centres on achieving:

 How we achieve it